nickrmorris/pwsh-profile/README.md

 ## 📦 Installation

 **Quick Start:**
-Download the `profile.ps1` script from this repo, and add it to your PowerShell `$PROFILE`.
+Download the `pwsh_profile.ps1` script from this repo, and add its contents to your PowerShell `$PROFILE`.

 ### 1. Clone or Download